Last Updated on May 12, 2022

 5G will change everything, everywhere, forever.
 Lots of “evers” there, aren’t there?
 If not forever, at least until 6G rolls out…

-At any rate, 5G (stands for “fifth generation”) is the latest in wireless internet technology and promises lightning-fast download speeds as well as the new “Internet of Things.”
+At any rate, 5G (“fifth generation”) is the latest in wireless Internet technology and promises lightning-fast download speeds as well as a new wireless world of connected objects, called the “Internet of Things.”

-Any kind of new technology that promises earnings in the trillions of dollars for nations like the United Statess, China, Japan, Russia will be pushed into overdrive with all possible expediency.
+Any kind of new technology that promises earnings in the trillions of dollars for nations like the United States, China, Japan, and Russia will be pushed into overdrive with all possible expediency.
+Even if it compromises the health of its citizens.

 Wheeler admitted that implementing the new frequencies would necessitate new antennas – intended to aim and amplify the signals, and many, many of them—in fact, an entirely new infrastructure and a massive deployment of towers throughout the United States.

-The expected benefits of 5G LTE include up to 50 times the power and speed of current 4G LTE technology.
-Along with it comes the “Internet of Things”, or the “Internet of Everything,” as some researchers call it, a whole new world of more Internet-connected devices than we’ve ever seen, over 100 billion devices, experts predict.
+The expected benefits of 5G LTE include up to 100 times the power and speed of current 4G LTE technology.
+Along with it comes the “Internet of Things”, or IoT. a whole new world of more Internet-connected devices than we’ve ever seen.
+Worldwide it is estimated that in 2020, 31 billion objects will be a part of the IoT and by 2025 that number will exceed 75 billion.
+The goal in creating this matrix network of “smart” objects is greater efficiencies, greater convenience—and greater control.

-But what new dangerous levels of EMF radiation will 5G and the “Internet of Things” bring with it?
+But what new levels of EMF radiation will 5G and the “Internet of Things” bring to the table, and how concerned should we be?

 5G and the Internet of Things

-What makes 5G more intimidating and poses more health risks is that 5G achieves its super-fast streaming speeds and infinite data capabilities by tapping into a never-before used bandwidth called the millimeter wave (MMW) which is a pulsed radio wave of extremely high frequencies of 30 GHz and 300 GHz (as well as utilizing some mid-range and lower frequencies).
+What makes 5G more intimidating and poses more health risks is that 5G achieves its super-fast streaming speeds and infinite data capabilities by tapping into a never-before used bandwidth called the millimeter wave (MMW) which is a pulsed radio wave of extremely high frequencies of 30 GHz up to 300 GHz (as well as utilizing mid-range and low-band frequencies from 1 to 30 GHz).

-Plus, 5G will also require a crazy new amount of EMF-emitting wireless transmission towers, practically one on every telephone pole, because MMWs cannot travel as far or as effectively as 4G waves nor do they travel well through solid objects, poor weather conditions, buildings, houses, stadiums—any kind of interference.
+Plus, 5G will also require a crazy amount of new EMF-emitting wireless transmission towers, placed every 750 feet apart, because MMWs cannot travel as far or as effectively as 4G waves, nor do they travel well through solid objects, poor weather conditions, buildings, houses, stadiums—any kind of interference.

-What this means is that this new technology will require thousands, in fact, millions more transmitters– of all kinds—more routers in our homes and small smoke-detector sized transmitters on telephone poles spaced about every 150 to 200 feet on up to every street, highway, and rural route around the world.
+What this means is that this new technology will require thousands, in fact, millions more transmitters—of all kinds—more routers in our homes and small smoke-detector sized transmitters on telephone poles on every street, highway, and rural route around the world, and an 11-fold increase of satellite transmitters in outer space.

 Desiree Jaworski, executive director of the Center for Safer Wireless, explains, “5G signals will be harder for people to avoid.
 Right now, you don’t have to live next to a cell tower.
 If you’re concerned about it, you can move away.
 But once they have these cell antennas everywhere, you won’t be able to do that.”